alexirpan/alexirpan.github.io/web-fiction-reviews.markdown

 Link: [here](http://www.fimfiction.net/story/70441/friendship-is-optimal-the-law-offices-of-artemis-stella-beat)

-Fan-fanfiction based on *Friendship is Optimal* from the perspective of a lawyer.
+Recursive fanfiction based on *Friendship is Optimal* from the perspective of a lawyer.
 I liked this over
 *Friendship is Optimal* because it's grounded more in human interaction.
 Unfortunately, you do need to read about two-thirds of *Friendship is Optimal* to